url-kaist/dynaVINS/README.md

 + `momentum_lambda`

     The Lambda value of momentum term in paper.
-(Section.
-III-D)
+(Section III-D)

 + `alternating_converge`